 5. Pick 5 – 10 favourite recipes and practice with your newfound cooking skills

 If you’re mainly ordering from your favourite takeaway menu or buying dinner for the kids, then why don’t you just try and make them at home instead.
 You can find a recipe for anything on the net, so if you like Spag Bol, learn how to make it.
+I have a great one-pot spaghetti that you can start off with, that only contains four ingredients.
 It’s actually one of the easiest recipes to practice and improve on because you can afford to be creative with the Bolognese sauce (which can be as basic as you want it to be) and then you just have to cook the pasta (once you know how to cook pasta, you will always know how to cook pasta.)
 Check out super Italian chef Gennaro Contaldo showing us mere mortals how we’re really meant to cook pasta – legend!* Oh, and here is how to make Spaghetti Bolognese, Gennaro-style!
-You’re welcome.
-J

 The more you make a dish, the better you’ll get at it.
 And, what’s great is that you’ll start to learn which ingredients go well together.
 Then, you can afford to get creative and adapt your 5 – 10 recipes to your newfound culinary knowledge.